kindtek/devels-playground/README.md

 ---

 For Linux, you won't be using Docker to import the images directly but this script gives you the option to import everything detailed below with a bit more control.
 This script will also automatically run after the Docker images are imported so you will have the same result but one method may be faster.
-The only real difference is everything is installed into an existing user account and there are no agl/dvl/r00t users
+The only real difference at this time is everything is installed into an existing user account.
+There are also no agl/dvl/r00t users but this will be added soon

+This is very handy if you have an existing Linux installation that you need to modify or repair

 **Linux cheat code:**

 ```bash

 # linux cheat code
 wget -O - https://raw.githubusercontent.com/kindtek/k-home/main/HOME_NIX/reclone-gh.sh | bash && wget -O - https://raw.githubusercontent.com/kindtek/k-home/main/HOME_NIX/k-home.sh | bash && bash setup.sh full

 ```

 ---